More about: 10 Things to Do in Amsterdam in January

 Tickets

-Every year, the Eurosonic Noorderslag Festival takes place and, for 4 full days, artists from all over Europe take the stage to promote their new music.
+Every year, the Eurosonic Noorderslag Festival takes place, and for four full days, artists from all over Europe take to the stage to promote their new music.

-This festival owes its name to ESNS (Eurosonic Noorderslag), a non-profit organization whose mission is to promote the circulation of European music on the European continent and beyond.
-It is recognized for being the opportunity for many artists to make themselves known and jump straight to fame without stopovers.
-You will see around 300 performances of the best level in the heart of Groningen and also different awards are given to the best performances.
+This festival owes its name to ESNS (Eurosonic Noorderslag), a non-profit organization whose mission is to promote the circulation of European music on the European continent and far beyond its borders.
+It is recognized as an opportunity for many artists to make a name for themselves and jump straight to fame without any stops along the way.
+You will see around 300 top-level performances in the heart of Groningen, and various awards are also given to the best performances.

 Where it takes place

-The festival is held at various locations in the city center of Groningen.
+The festival is held at various venues in the center of the city of Groningen.
 From Amsterdam, it takes about two hours by car, but you can also get there by train.

 Tickets